telerik/kendo-ui-core/docs-aspnet-mvc/helpers/upload/chunk-upload.md

 # Chunk Upload

-Uploading files in chunks enables the user to send large file to the server uploaded asyncronously with multiple requests.
-Plus, to pause and resume file uploading for the time the application is live in the browser.
+The chunk upload of files enables the user to send large files, which are uploaded asynchronously with multiple requests, to the server and to pause and resume the file upload for the time the application is open in the browser.

+> **Important**
-The chunk upload funcionality is available as of **2017 R2**.
+> * The chunk upload functionality is available as of the Kendo UI 2017 R2 release.

-## Benefits

-* Uploading large files;
-* Controlling various configuration options to fine-tune the way chunk uploading operates;
-* Pausing and resuming the file uploading.
+> * The chunk upload functionality is available only in the [asynchronous mode](../../../kendo-ui/controls/editors/upload/modes.html#asynchronous-mode) of the Upload.

-## Basics
+## Getting Started

-In order to enable chunk uploading you need to setup the `ChunkSize` helper method ([async.chunkSize option](../../../kendo-ui/api/javascript/ui/upload#configuration-async.chunkSize)) of the Upload widget.
+To enable the chunk upload, set up the `ChunkSize` helper method ([`async.chunkSize`](../../../kendo-ui/api/javascript/ui/upload#configuration-async.chunkSize) option) of the Upload.

 ###### Example